Senior Leadership Team

 Miss C Cope

-I am Claire Cope and I have been a class teacher at Outwoods Primary School since it opened in 2010.
-I feel very lucky to teach in such a wonderful school and I am truly privileged to work with such fantastic children and their lovely families.
-It has been an honour teaching so many children over the years and seeing them grow and progress through the school.
+I am Claire Cope and I have been a class teacher at Outwoods Primary School since it opened in 2010 and before that when it was Arden Hill Infant School.
+I am extremely lucky to teach in such a wonderful school and I feel very privileged to work with such fantastic children and their lovely families.
+It has been an honour teaching so many children over the last 16 years - especially seeing them grow and progress through the school.

-Children’s well – being and knowing them as individuals is at the heart of my classroom practise and also a strong belief that there are no barriers to great progress for all children.
+Children’s well-being and knowing them as individuals is at the heart of my classroom practice and also a strong belief that there are no barriers to great progress for all children.
 I want every child I teach to feel loved, to laugh, to learn and to have the best possible educational experience at school.
 I ensure my classrooms are bright, happy, friendly places where children grow and thrive together.
-I enjoy leading the key stage one dance club and mental health warriors as this gives me the opportunity to work with children from different year groups across the key stages and to contribute to the many extracurricular opportunities the school has to offer.
+I enjoy leading the key stage one choir and year six mental health warriors as this gives me the opportunity to work with children from different year groups across the key stages and to contribute to the many extracurricular opportunities the school has to offer.

-Favourite children’s book: Stick Man by Julia Donaldson – I have read this to all four of my Sons and they have absolutely loved it.
-They particularly enjoy the happy ending when the family are re united at Christmas (their favourite time of year!)
+Favourite children’s book: Stick Man by Julia Donaldson – I enjoyed reading this to my four Sons many times.
+They particularly enjoyed the happy ending when the family are re united at Christmas (our favourite time of year!)

 Favourite children’s film: Beauty and the Beast (the animated version from the nineties.)
-My Mum bought this film for me and my sister and we watched it so many times that we knew every song word -for - word.
-I really like the message in the film that beauty is found within ("She warned him not to be deceived by appearances, for beauty is found within." )
+My Mum bought this film for me and my sister and we watched it so many times that we knew every song word-for-word!

 Mrs G Hall